- 2 Bedrooms

 - Apart-hotel

-This cavernous one-bedroom, one-bathroom suite features a king-size bed, TV, and deluxe bathroom.
+This roomy one-bedroom, one-bathroom suite features a king-size bed, TV, and deluxe bathroom.
 The suite offers a generous living room with a couch bed and balcony, as well as a full kitchen with a stove, microwave, dishwasher, dishware and silverware, and washer/dryer.
-The photos included in this listing are stock photos .
+The photos supplied in this listing are stock photos .
 The actual appearance of the room may be different.

 About the Area